 HSM Training are world leaders when it comes to the delivery of training pertaining to human sources (confidential informants / HUMINT).

 When it comes to learning about how to manage confidential informants we challenge you to find any other training provider that can give you both the depth and breadth of training that we can provide.
 We have both the underpinning theoretical knowledge and the real world experience.

 As we realise that no customer’s needs are exactly the same as any others all our courses are bespoke.
 This ensures that the customer gets the training they need and at a price they can afford.
-We provide courses relating to all aspects of human source management, from a basic course to get your agency started to the most advanced training of its type available anywhere in the world today.
+We provide courses relating to all aspects of informant management, from a basic course to get your agency started to the most advanced training of its type available anywhere in the world today.

 Depending on the level of course taught content may include, record keeping, motivation, risk management, proactive targeting and recruitment, tasking, cognitive debriefing, and field-craft.

 All courses have varying degrees of content relating to the psychology of human source management and all contain role play exercises.

 As many of the leading agencies are now selecting officers who are permitted to undertake the difficult and dangerous role of managing human sources our courses can contain an assessment element to test student aptitude for the role.

 Here is an example of one of the courses we provide for officers new to managing confidential informants (human sources)